 Cysts can sometimes form if the corpus luteum fills up with fluid.
-If anyone experiences any of the symptoms associated with a corpus luteum cyst that is not caused by another condition, they should speak to a doctor.
+If anyone experiences any of the symptoms associated with a corpus luteum cyst, they should speak to a doctor.

 These cysts can cause painful symptoms, but in most cases, they will go away in time without treatment.